-Fast forward to 2010 when I finally got the courage to start writing after wrestling with God for years.
+Fast forward to 2010 when I finally got the courage to write, after wrestling with God for years.
 I started writing in a spiral notebook during that first summer and continued in that notebook for several years.
 I’d write for a couple of hours in the morning and God would give me ideas, and characters, and everything.
 He did it all, I just showed up.
 Many times I didn’t want to write.
 It was too hard for me.
-Fear would grip me and I would question what I was doing and why.
+Fear would grip me, and I would question what I was doing and why.
 “No one will read this, I’m not a good writer, I’m wasting my time, God should pick a better writer, better Christian, anyone but me,” would fill my head.
-Then faith would show up to crush the fear and tell me to do what God asked of me.
+Then faith would show up to crush the fear, and tell me to do what God asked of me.
 I had to completely rely on Him to accomplish this overwhelming task, and that’s what He wanted.
 I wouldn’t have chosen me, but God did.

 Listen to my interview with Kid’s Stuff Podcast where I share more details of what inspired me to write.

 - Kid’s Stuff Podcast recently changed formats to Spotify.
 You need a Spotify account to listen to the interview.
 Click on the Spotify icon to log on.